lm2343635/SingleViewApp/README.md

 }
 ```

-It seems to the AppDelegate created by Xcode automatically.
+It seems to the `AppDelegate` class created by Xcode automatically.
 We defined a `UIWindow` property and initialzed it in the `application(_ application: didFinishLaunchingWithOptions)` method.
 We set the `rootViewController` for `UIWindow` and make it visable at last.

 ### Run it
-Because we have defined a ViewController and set its background to light gray, we can see a light gray screen in the simulator after lunching the app.
+Because we have defined a `ViewController` class and set its background to light gray, we can see a light gray screen in the simulator after lunching the app.